Venom (character): Superior Spider-Man (Otto Octavius)

 When Flash Thompson with the symbiote was infiltrating into the Crime Master's men, Superior Spider-Man came attacking the criminals who was then confronted by Agent Venom.
 Doc Ock, thinking that Venom was still evil, attacked Flash with Web Shooters filled with burner fuel and in the process injured Flash.
 While Flash was recovering, Superior Spider-Man put the symbiote in a canister and gave Flash a pair of prosthetic legs.
 Then the symbiote broke out and, instead of bonding to Flash, bonded to Superior Spider-Man, as it was still connected to Peter's body.
 After bonding to the symbiote, Otto called himself the Superior Venom and went solving crime in a much more brutal way.
 Then Mary Jane called the Avengers to stop the Superior Venom.
 But the Avengers proved to be no match to Superior Venom since he had the abilities of Spider-Man, powered by Venom, with the mind of Doctor Octopus.
 In the fight Otto realizes that the symbiote was messing with his head and with the help of Peter's consciousness and Flash's (who had arrived in an Iron Man suit) he separated himself from Venom which returned to Flash.

-Groot, Rocket Racoon and Drax
+Groot, Rocket Raccoon and Drax

 When Flash was part of the Guardians of the Galaxy he got separated from the symbiote and his teammates decided to send him to Earth.
 While traveling, Groot accidentally bonds to the symbiote and started attacking the others.
 Rocket tried to save his friend, but the symbiote left Groot and bonded to him.
 He then tried to convince them to leave the ship, but Drax grabbed Rocket by the tail and started bashing him against the wall until the symbiote bonded to Drax and defeated the whole team.
-The symbiote possessed Drax took control of the ship and went to a planet formed from symbiotes named Klyntar (later revealed to be Knull's cage) where the symbiote was purified and bonded to Flash.
+The symbiote possessed Drax, took control of the ship, and went to a planet formed from symbiotes named Klyntar (later revealed to be Knull's cage) where the symbiote was purified and bonded to Flash.